 The leadership programme you've been waiting for

-The Property Council New Zealand Emerging Leaders Programme (ELP) is a new initiative exclusive to Property Council members.
+The Property Council New Zealand Emerging Leaders Programme (ELP) is a new initiative exclusive to those who are employed by Property Council member companies.
 Ten mentoring pairs (ten mentors and ten mentees) will be matched to share knowledge and extend networks with the aim of developing future leaders in the property industry.
-Mentees will be young professionals with 3-8 years industry experience, while mentors will be industry leaders with a minimum of 12 years’ experience.
+Mentees will be young professionals with 3-8 years industry experience, while mentors will be industry leaders with a minimum of 12 years’ experience (this may not necessarily be the CEO or top-level management, but is open to those with sufficient experience and enthusiasm to volunteer their time).

 To support the programme, we have contracted the New Zealand Coaching and Mentoring Centre to provide expert training for our group of mentees and mentors and developed a schedule of touch points throughout the year to ensure all participants are getting maximum value out of the programme.
 This inaugural year we will also be working closely with participants and our Programme Partner, Precinct Properties, to fine tune the offering over the next 12 months.
 Long-term, we envisage this programme growing to be a respected and sought-after mentorship exchange.